-So where should you stop to get that perfect angle?
-Here’s three places you can park your car and get a great view of the spectacular Golden Gate!
+So, where should you stop to get that perfect angle?
+Here are three places you can park your car and get a great view of the spectacular Golden Gate!

 San Francisco Tour Welcome Center

 Let’s start on the San Francisco side of the bridge.
-From the Welcome Center, you can walk to a lookout called Golden Gate Postcard Viewpoint.
+You can walk to a lookout called Golden Gate Postcard Viewpoint from the Welcome Center.
 You can probably guess where the name comes from!
 Right from its grand opening in 1937, the bridge was a cultural icon.
-The view here is an image you’ve probably seen hundreds of times on calendars, coasters, mousepads desktop wallpapers… and yes, postcards.
-There’s something magnetic about the sleek lines, elegant detailing, and the unique hue.
+The view here is an image you’ve probably seen hundreds of times on calendars, coasters, mousepads, desktop wallpapers, and yes, postcards.
+There’s something magnetic about the sleek lines, elegant detailing, and unique hue.

-Here’s a little secret: the bridge is not actually painted red, but “international orange”!
+Here’s a little secret: the bridge is not painted red, but “international orange”!
 The color was chosen for two reasons.
 The first is practical: a bright, unnatural color makes it easy for boats to locate in the fog.
-But there’s an aesthetic reason too: Orange perfectly complements the bright blue sea and sky, while also drawing out the warm tones in the rest of California’s desert landscape.
+But there’s an aesthetic reason: Orange perfectly complements the bright blue sea and sky while also drawing out the warm tones in the rest of California’s desert landscape.
 With a compositional palette like this, it’s no wonder the Golden Gate Bridge always looks like a work of art!

 After sixty years, the National Park Service turned this military trash heap into a picturesque picnic spot.
-Stop here for a sandwich, or for a fantastic glimpse of the Golden Gate!
+Stop here for a sandwich or a fantastic glimpse of the Golden Gate!

 If you walk further down the beach, you can access Torpedo Wharf.
 You’re likely to see a bunch of other people with cameras, too!
 The pier juts out into the sea, giving travelers an unimpeded view of the Golden Gate Bridge from the side.

 It can be tricky to navigate the packed streets of San Francisco and find the perfect view.
 Luckily, I have just the app to help you!
 Action Tour Guide’s self-guided driving tour of San Francisco will take you through all these spots and more, so you can see the bridge from every angle on either side.
-As you drive, a GPS-enabled narration tells you the exciting history behind this magnificent bridge.
+A GPS-enabled narration tells you the exciting history behind this magnificent bridge as you drive.
 When you pause for the perfect photo op, the tour pauses with you.
 It’s more flexible–– and more affordable–– than any bus tour!
 I hope you come back from San Francisco with a whole bunch of new photos!